soyricardodev/theliaison/apps/gifting-concierge/README.md

 - [ ] Server side validation
 - [ ] Send custom gift api
 - [ ] Send gift from custom link api

+How It Works Page:
+- [ ] right after of the form, put the FAQ
+- [ ] remove how it works
+- [ ] remove bento grid
+- [ ] improve the form
+- [ ] remove everything (bento grid, the features, the how it works, the last CTA)
+- [ ] the animated beam should before the footer with the get started button
+- [ ] change plus icon in FAQ for a brand color

+FedEx:
+- [ ] implement Hold at Location solution